jonathanalgar/CustomCode-Analyzer/README.md

 #### Custom projects

-`CustomCode-Analyzer` was released to give you real-time feedback your C# code as you build an external library in your IDE of choice.
-But more generally `CustomCode-Analyzer` can be thought of as a way of locally validating an external library project at the point of build.
+`CustomCode-Analyzer` was released to give you real-time feedback on your C# code as you build an external library in your IDE of choice.
+But more generally, `CustomCode-Analyzer` can be thought of as a way of locally validating an external library project at the point of build.
 This makes it a powerful component for projects that require automated validation—see, for example, [`CustomCode-Analyzer-Generator`](https://github.com/jonathanalgar/CustomCode-Analyzer-Generator).

 ## TODO